ShelvinZhang/AlphaCryo4D/README.md

 Scripts running order:
 1. (optional) relion_star_handler --split
-2. bootstrap.py (n<=52 is the total number of subsets; g is the number of subsets in each group)
+2. bootstrap.py (n<=52 is the total number of subsets; g is the number of subsets in each group and better be odd)
 3. relion_refine --skip_align (so as to create multiple 3D classes)
 4. link.sh
 5. run_prepare.py